Student Matinées: Education Programs

 - Title I schools in Hampton Roads are eligible to receive funding for students to attend a matinee.
-Title I schools must apply for funding consideration by completing the funding request information on the reservation form.
+At this time, such funding is exhausted for the 2018-19 academic year.

 - Two showings (10:00 AM & 12:00 PM) of each performance are offered.